NewsLocal News

 OKMULGEE, Okla. — Muscogee (Creek) Nation officials and members embarked on what they call a "Journey for Justice."

 The multi-state journey started on Sept.
-23rd and takes them to a burial site at the heart of a years-long court battle and then to Atlanta for a hearing.
+23rd and will take them to a burial site at the heart of a years-long court battle and then to Atlanta for a hearing.

 2 News reporter Douglas Braff met with Muscogee (Creek) leaders to listen to their story of how this all began.